-You can initiate the claim process by calling Navy Federal Credit Union at 1-866-258-7298, Option 1, Monday through Friday, 8 am to 5:30 pm, EST. Processing time is usually within 4 days of receiving all required documentation.
+You can initiate the claim process by calling Navy Federal at 1-866-258-7298, Option 1, Mon. through Fri., 8 am to 5:30 pm EST. Claims are usually processed within 5 business days of receiving all required documentation.

-We will need the following documentation from you in order to process your GAP claim based on your loss type:
+We'll need the following documentation from you in order to process your GAP claim based on your loss type.

 - Any information regarding the cancellation of optional insurance, extended warranties and/or service contracts

-- Insurance settlement check posted to the loan account
+- The insurance settlement check posted to the loan account

-- Signed and initialed promissory note for your loan, if one is not on file
+- Signed and initialed Promissory Note for your loan, if one isn't on file

 - Police report with vehicle identification number and date of loss